Improve threat detection, investigation, and response against Business Email Compromise (BEC) attacks that bypass traditional defenses

 Microsoft Teams is a growing entry vector for phishing and social engineering scams.
 Darktrace analyzes the content and context of every Teams message to understand if it poses a threat, catching both payloads and payloadless social engineering, including “pretexting”.

-Stops both insider threat and external attacks
+Stops both insider threats and external attacks

 Even if a suspicious message comes from a trusted user, Darktrace analyzes it against the behavioral profile of that user, protecting organizations from internal and supply chain risk